Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

        12. pass -> keyword or Null statement for doing nothing
        13. is -> keyword works like equal to
        14. in -> keyword works like finding inside any data collection
+       15. while & for loop with else can be used when 'break' is not used and loop is executed totally
+       16. 'break'     -> keyword to exit loop
+       17. 'continue'  -> keyword to skip a specific value or step
+       18. Recursion function is one which calls itself and can be used in any direct algorithm or formula

 **:)**